apple-avadhesh/apple-avadhesh.github.io/_posts/2024-10-16-Thread-Safety-in-Swift-Race-Condition-Problem.md

 To prevent this race condition, we need to synchronize access to sharedResource.
 Here are some solutions, adapted to the example code:

 #### 1. DispatchQueue with sync
 Create a serial queue and perform the increment operation synchronously within it.
-By performing the increment operation synchronously on a serial <code>DispatchQueue<\code>, we ensure that only one thread can access the counter at a time.
+By performing the increment operation synchronously on a serial `DispatchQueue`, we ensure that only one thread can access the counter at a time.
 ```swift
 func testThreadSafety() {
   let group = DispatchGroup()